At EACTS 2024, Surgeons and Cardiologists Move Past EXCEL Firestorm

 “We have to take care of the single, individual patient, taking into consideration not only the anatomy of their coronaries but also the comorbidity of the patients, as well as the hospital practice and protocol,” Chieffo said.
 “Because clearly we are talking about guidelines that are extended to many countries where the capability of each individual center is not the same.”

-The left main section of the CCS guidelines was “very intensely discussed” during writing committee meetings, she said.
-In the end, though, there was mutual agreement that CABG receive a class I, level of evidence A recommendation for patients at low surgical risk, because it is “superior to medical therapy; it's superior also to PCI,” noted Chieffo.
+The left main section of the CCS guidelines was “very intensely discussed” by the task force, she said.
+In the end, though, there was mutual agreement that CABG receive a class I, level of evidence A recommendation for patients at low surgical risk regardless of anatomy, noted Chieffo.
+For those with low anatomic complexity, PCI received the same class I, level of evidence A recommendation given that it is less invasive and associated with similar mortality, she added.
+PCI "may also be an option" in more complex scenarios in patients at high surgical risk.

 At the end of the day, I think it’s evidence and people that make the difference.
 Alaide Chieffo